 - Set up a team to troubleshoot your production systems and provide them with the necessary authorizations, tools and, most importantly, the necessary confidence.

 This can be a really small team.
 And these people don't have to be module experts, but employees who have a good knowledge of the SAP environment and who can act as an extended arm of the module experts in the systems if necessary.
 Think of this team as part or as an extension of your regular support team.

 It is not even necessary to recruit new staff.
 The members of this team may well have other full-time tasks, it is not necessary to reserve the working time of the members of this team exclusively for possible emergencies.
 But if your system - and therefore your company! - gets into a precarious situation, it is important that at least one member of this team is available and can act without first having to overcome bureaucratic or formalistic hurdles.

-If you have a "minimum authorisation" strategy - leave them out of it and allow them to rescue your company.
 Give these employees the confidence they need - don't let them, their commitment and motivation fail and despair because of missing authorizations and missing tools.

 It pays off - by the satisfaction of your customers with your company's reliability.